ialbert/bio/README.md

 # Introduction

-> Under development (package is functional but not fully vetted)
+> Under development (the package is functional but not fully vetted)

 **Making bioinformatics fun again.**